Squidiis/NotionBridge/readme.md

 - Query **all** database entries with automatic pagination
 - Create new pages in a database
 - Create new databases with simple property definitions
+- Add or select new values in select/multi-select fields dynamically
 - Append child blocks to any block or page
 - Easily create various block types:
   - Paragraph, headings, to-dos, bulleted lists, numbered lists